 Are Any States Waiving the Behind-The-Wheel Driving Test?

 There are a few states that have decided to completely waive the DMV-proctored behind-the-wheel exam for the duration of the pandemic.
-These states include Georgia, Wisconsin, Mississippi, and Texas.
-Each of these states has its own specific criteria for determining who is eligible to get a driving test waiver, and since these measures are temporary, you should consult your state’s DMV website for the most up-to-date waiver requirements.
+These states include North Carolina, Wisconsin and Mississippi.
+Each of these states has its own specific criteria for determining who is eligible to get a driving test waiver.
+Since these measures are temporary, you should consult your state’s DMV website for the most up-to-date waiver requirements.

 Which States Are Offering License Renewal Extensions?

-The pandemic has affected DMV operations in all U.S. states, effectively forcing all states to offer driver’s license renewal extensions for people who were unable to renew an expiring license during the pandemic.
+The pandemic has affected DMV operations in all U.S. states, effectively forcing all states to offer some sort of driver’s license renewal extensions for people who were unable to renew an expiring license during the pandemic.

 How Long Will These DMV Reopening Rules and Regulations Apply?

 The COVID-19 situation is still changing day-to-day.
 So even as DMVs publish their reopening rules and regulations, these procedures are subject to change to meet the changing circumstances.
-Always check with your state’s DMV for local, up-to-date information.
+Always check with your state’s DMV for local, up-to-date information before planning an appointment.